MAliElakhrass/DeepYed/README.md

 ### Preprocessing
 We decided to go with a preprocessing inspired by the one used by the authors of DeepChess.
 Therefore, we first ignored all th draws since they apparently did not add any value.
 We just kept the wins and losses.
 We extracted 10 random moves per game while making sure these moves did not end in a capture from either sides.
 Also, these moves were not one of the first five.
-Each move was respresented by the state of the board with the actual move in it.
+Each move was represented by the state of the board with the actual move in it.
 The board was encoded into a 773 binary bit-string array called bitboard.
 This amount of bits is obtained by taking in consideration the two sides (White and Black), the 6 types of pieces (queen, king, pawn, bishop rook and knight), the 64 squares on a board (8 x 8) and the five last bits are for the side to move (White's turn or Black's) and the castling rights.
 Indeed, the last 4 bits indicate if the Whites can castle kingside, if the Whites can castle queenside, if the Blacks can castle kingside and if the Blacks can castle queenside.